 - Finally, if not ruined by too early expiration of his mourning, he could also discard his mourning dress.

 Mourning rules were also associated with families, relatives, and servants in the Georgian Era.
-In the Life of Harriot Stuart, written in 1750 by the English poet and authoress, Charlotte Lennox, she noted:
+In the Life of Harriot Stuart, written in 1750 by the English poet and authoress, Charlotte Lennox, there is a quote that states:

 “[The] length of time devoted to mourning, and the apparent intensity with which one mourned, were determined to a large extent by the relationship that … existed between the two people and the ‘public knowledge of that relationship’ … mourning was usually only done for kindred, and … the formal rules that governed mourning, which specified an exact amount of time for each degree of kinship, ‘showed that servants were excluded from family.'”